eludius18/Account-Abastraction-AA-EIP4337/README.md

 4. Deploy the `AccountFactory` contract using `npx hardhat deploy --network localhost --tags AccountFactory`.
 5. Run the `execute.ts` script using `npx hardhat run --network localhost scripts/execute.ts`

-Please note that the `--network localhost` flag is used to specify that the contracts should be deployed to the local Hardhat network that you started in step 1.
+> **Note:** Please note that the `--network localhost` flag is used to specify that the contracts should be deployed to the local Hardhat network that you started in step 1.
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.